-Executives in organizations frequently work with me not because they need another yes-man (they don’t), but partly because I share alternative views about things that may not be obvious to them but effective nonetheless (and not for the sake of being different, but for the sake of being better).
+Executives in organizations frequently worked with me not because they needed another yes-man (they don’t), but partly because I shared alternative views about things that may not have been obvious but effective nonetheless (and not for the sake of being different, but for the sake of being better).

 Disagreements are bound to happen, but it’s up to us to act mindfully in understanding others’ view points and to present our own arguments responsibly.
 Choose to see the opportunity in every problem to make things better.
 When we are unable to change our situations, we need to change ourselves.

 If left unchecked, disagreements can quickly escalate when your expectations are unmet in relationships (for instance), but when done right, it can make all the difference in making better decisions at work and improving relationships at home.